CNBC: Physical stores

 CNBC has a licensing partnership with Paradies Lagardère to operate retail locations in United States airports branded as CNBC News, CNBC Express, and CNBC SmartShop.
 The stores sell CNBC-branded merchandise as well as snacks and drinks.

 The CNBC stores first launched in 2001, when the company announced plans to open as many as 100 airport shops in the United States.
 As of 2024, CNBC airport stores continue to expand, with a Pensacola International Airport location unveiled in Florida that November.

 Criticism

 CNBC has been criticized for allegedly amplifying bull and bear markets, particularly in the run-up to the dot-com bubble and the subprime mortgage crisis a decade later.
-In response to these criticisms, CNBC anchors have pointed to the size of the market and noted that influencing it is "a little out of our reach".
+In response to these criticisms, CNBC anchors have pointed to the size of the market and noted that influencing it is "a little out of our reach."

 Jon Stewart on Comedy Central's The Daily Show has been a vocal critic of CNBC and some of its personalities, beginning after comments were made by Rick Santelli.
-Despite the lack of direct comments by the network, several personalities have defended their predictions and comments.
+Despite the lack of direct feedback from the network, several personalities have defended their predictions and comments.

 CNBC was accused by the Obama administration of "cable chatter"—the excessive and sometimes brutal discussion on a particular topic, often one-sided.